 sequencing technologies such as PacBio HiFi give us assembly contiguity and base accuracy.
 Chromatin conformation capture reads (Hi-C) bring the final information to scaffold assemblies into

-This course will introduce the audience to a spectre of methods which are present in a usual assembly workflow, starting from raw data and finishing with a fully assembled genome.
-We will see how to manipulate raw reads, analyse their quality, how to run different assembly algorithms, how to run Hi-C scaffolding algorithms and how to analyse assembly quality.
+This course will introduce the audience to a specter of methods that are present in a usual assembly workflow, starting from raw data and finishing with a fully assembled genome.
+We will see how to manipulate raw reads, analyse their quality, how to run different assembly algorithms, how run Hi-C scaffolding algorithms, and how to analyse assembly quality.

 Monday - Classes from 2 to 8 pm Berlin time